JuliaLang/julia/doc/manual/methods.rst

 Recall from :ref:`man-functions` that a function is an object that maps a tuple of arguments to a return value, or throws an exception if no appropriate value can be returned.
-It is very common for the same conceptual function or operation to be implemented quite differently for different types of arguments: adding two integers is very different from adding two floating-point numbers, both of which are distinct from
+It is common for the same conceptual function or operation to be implemented quite differently for different types of arguments: adding two integers is very different from adding two floating-point numbers, both of which are distinct from